MISalz/201_Reading_Notes_2020/Class-11.md

 ### FTP
 To transfer your code and images from your computer to your hosting company, you use something known as File Transfer Protocol.

+# Js chpt 9 APIS (flash)

+* the dom and iquery apis allow you to access and update a web page that is loaded in the browser and respond to events

+* facebook, google+ and twitter apis let you to access and update profiles and create status updates on their platforms

+## Modernizr
+is a script you can use in your pages to tell weather the browser supports features of HTML, CSS and javascript

 # [Home](https://misalz.github.io/Reading-Notes)